radistmorse/KSPPreciseManeuver/README.md

 - **Maneuver Pager**, allows to switch between maneuvers, focus on the current maneuver and delete it
 - **Maneuver Presets**, allows to save and load the parameters of the maneuver
 - **Precise Input**, allows to change the current maneuver precisely by the use of "+" and "-" buttons
-- **Orbit Tools**, allows to turn the orbit in normal/antinormal direction for a precise angle, and also to circularize the orbit
+- **Orbit Tools**, allows to turn the orbit in normal/antinormal direction for a precise angle, to circularize the orbit, and to copy/paste the maneuver.
+The copy/paste format is similar to the Transfer Window Planner, and the maneuver can be pasted from it.
 - **Maneuver Gizmo**, is the maneuver gizmo that looks very similar to the stock gizmo, and behaves in a similar way
 - **Next Encounter**, shows the next encounter, allows to focus on it and shows the distance to it in the closest point (PE)
 - **Ejection angles**, shows the ejection parameters in case the orbit escapes from the SOI of the celestial body
 - **Orbit Info**, shows the parameters of the planned orbit
 - **Patches Control**, allows to change the mode of Patched Conics draw, i.e. the trajectories of the vessel

-The following hotkeys are available:
+The following hotkeys are available by default:
 - Keypad8/5: increase prograde/retrograde
 - Keypad4/6: increase/decreas radial
 - Keypad7/9: increase/decrease normal